nsarathy/Markey/README.md

 - [x] Sellers can view the number of products currently in customer shopping carts, along with the store and details associated with the products.
 ## Optional features:
 - [x] Customers can leave reviews associated with specific products from sellers.
 Other customers can view the reviews after they post.
 Sellers may view reviews on their products.
+## Cuncurrency, Networks, and GUI
+- [X] The application must support simultaneous use by multiple users over a network.
+New content should appear appear as users add it.
+- [X] All user interactions must be GUI based.
+- [X] Data must persist regardless of whether or not a user is connected.
+If a user disconnects and reconnects, their data should still be present.
+- [X] Descriptive errors should appear as appropriate.
+The application should not crash under any circumstances.

 ## client